PrivoxAnon1/privoice/docs/user_guide.rst

 + WW play smooth jazz
 + WW run example one

-Note the out of band phrases like 'stop', 'pause', 'resume' are often handled better by saying the wake word in isolation, then after the beep, speaking the command.
+Note the out of band (OOB) phrases like 'stop', 'pause', 'resume' are often handled better by saying the wake word in isolation, then after the beep, speaking the command.
 For example